dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ### Add a relationship

 From the persons tracker dashboard.
 Click on the relationship icon to associate the contacts with the case.
+Select the "Has been in contact with" relationship type

 ![image-20211001132846852](resources/images/tracker_capture_android/image-20211001132846852.png)